 Boron Deficiency in Coconut

-The first two symptoms are ones most commonly seen.
-Occasionally the apical growing point dies.
+The first two symptoms are the most common.
+Occasionally, the apical growing point dies.

-The first sign of boron deficiency on one-year-old coconuts is the development of small chlorotic spots on the young leaves; the spots are symmetrically orientated in relation to the main veins on the leaf.
+The first sign of boron deficiency on 1-year-old coconuts is the development of small chlorotic spots on the young leaves.
+These spots are symmetrically orientated in relation to the main veins on the leaf.
 These boron-deficiency symptoms on very young palms bear a striking resemblance to those on young oil palms.